chef/automate/dev-docs/acceptance-testing/domain_services_acceptance_checklist.md

 3) click into the details for the node, ensure there's data
 4) go back to the list view, apply a filter and expect data (if any) to match filter
 5) download json report

+### check on desktops
+1) navigate to acceptance, /desktop
+2) see a desktop with data (from the kitchen/audit run)
+3) click on a filter to open the list view
+4) play with the filters
+5) download report from list view
+6) view the details for a desktop
+7) download report from detail view

 ### check on chef servers
 1) navigate to acceptance, infrastructure, chef servers